-In line with this strategic objective and particularly promoting and embedding strategic research leadership in health and academic settings working in close collaboration with knowledge users, the HRB is now inviting nominations for the HRB Impact Award 2023 (IMPACT).
+In line with this strategic objective and particularly promoting and embedding strategic research leadership in health and academic settings working in close collaboration with knowledge users, the HRB is now inviting nominations for the HRB Impact Award 2025 (IMPACT).
 This initiative aims to recognise and celebrate the wider benefits and achievements of HRB funded researchers beyond academic impact and it aims to showcase both the achievements and practices of individuals (and their teams) so they can serve as a role model for the wider HRB community to maximise the impact of their research.

-This is the third round of this prestigious initiative with two previous IMPACT awardees recognised to date.
+This is the fourth round of this prestigious initiative with three previous IMPACT awardees recognised to date.

-The HRB IMPACT award includes one monetary prize of €50,000 which will be granted to the recipient's chosen HRB-approved Host Institution in support of their work.
-The recipient will be announced at the HRB Grant Holders' Conference in February 2023.
+The HRB IMPACT award includes one monetary prize of €50,000 which will be granted to the recipient's chosen HRB-approved Host Institution to promote or further develop the work being honoured.
+The next recipient of the award will be announced at the HRB Grant Holders' Conference in February 2025, where they will be presented with the prize.